9876691/development_environments/adrs/0009-parceljs-asset-pipeline.md

 ## Context

 We need an asset pipeline to concatenate and minify or compress TypeScript and CSS assets.
+Also to handle JS/Typescript dependencies via node.

 ### Criteria